SEASON START & END: Open early December to mid April

-TRAIN: Nearest station is Leogang station with two other local stations.
-Trains run from Innsbruck, Salzburg and Munich and Klagenfurt.
+TRAIN: Nearest station is Leogang station.
+Good train connections from Innsbruck, Salzburg and Munich.

 BUSES: The bus system around the Leogang is free.

-A traditional mountain settlement, Leogang delivers the cosy, pretty and picturesque Alpine village feel but with very modern facilities and great connections into the Saalbach Hinterglemm ski area.
+A traditional mountain settlement, Leogang delivers the cosy, pretty and picturesque Alpine village feel with great connections across the entire Skicircus Saalbach Hinterglemm Leogang Fieberbrunn ski area.
 It has a mix of old and new buildings that work well together.
-Situated 70 kms south west of Salzburg, the local area has the motto ‘Home of Lassig’ which translates as ‘home for the laid-back’, which totally suits the vibe here and which is why we keep returning to the area.
-If staying in Leogang, it is all about Ecology and working with nature here, so we recommend staying at the beautifully designed Forsthofalm Holtz Hotel for ski in/ski out access and phenomenal food or the beautiful Hotel Puradies with its stunning architecture and delicious organic cuisine and plans to become 100% self sufficient concerning its energy requirements very soon.
-If you want to explore more of the local area, book a horse drawn sleigh ride with Hermann Mitterlechner who will take to the Zieferhof farm where Bernhard Perwein the farmer will teach you all about his local organic produce and let you try some of his delightful products too.
-One dining experience that we absolutely cherished was the “hutessen” at Huwi’s Alm up at Priesteregg, where one can cook your own food on what looks like a tin hat!
+Situated 70 kms south west of Salzburg, the area is known as the ‘Home of Lassig’ which loosely translates to ‘home for the laid-back’, which totally suits the vibe here and why we keep coming back for more.
+A visit to Leogang is all about ecology and working with nature so we recommend staying at the beautifully designed Forsthofalm Holtz Hotel for ski in/ski out access and phenomenal food, or the beautiful Hotel Puradies with its stunning architecture, delicious organic cuisine and its ambitious plans to become 100% energy self sufficient very soon.
+If you want to explore more of the local area, book a horse drawn sleigh ride with Hermann Mitterlechner who will take you to the Zieferhof farm where Bernhard Perwein the farmer will teach you all about his local organic yield and let you try some of his delightful produce too.
+One dining experience that we absolutely cherished was the “hutessen” at Huwi’s Alm at Priesteregg, where you can cook your own food on what looks like a tin hat!
 The surroundings are cosy architectural bliss and the food is utterly delectable.

-The skiing of Leogang is fabulous.
-Directly linked via super modern lifts to the huge ‘Skicircus’ area which covers 270km (Saalbach, Hinterglemm, Saalfelden Leogang and Fieberbrunn), with the ski ALPIN CARD one can explore a total of 408km of pistes and 121 lifts in the Schmittenhöhe area in Zell am See and the Kitzsteinhorn glacier resort in Kaprun, making it one of the larger ski areas of Austria.
-There is skiing to suit all standards of skiers and snowboarders.
-The surrounding mountains are stunning with the Pinzgauer mountains and the Kitzbühler alps and the area tends to have a great snow record considering its altitude.
-It only takes 12 minutes to get from Leogang to the top of the mountain due to the rather fast 8 person gondola.
-Because Leogang is at one end of the Skicircus it tends to have less traffic, making for quieter pistes and more peaceful surroundings; however, if one craves a little more take the day to ski the Skicircus’ ‘The Challenge’, a route constituting of 65km of piste, 32 lifts and 12,400m of altitude, roughly a 7-hour marathon so you better have your legs ready and fresh wax on your planks.
+The skiing around Leogang is fabulous.
+Directly linked via uber modern lifts to the huge ‘Skicircus’ area which covers 270km (Saalbach, Hinterglemm, Leogang and Fieberbrunn), and with the ski ALPIN CARD one can explore a combined total of 408km of pistes with a further 121 lifts in the Schmittenhöhe area of Zell am See and the Kitzsteinhorn glacier resort at Kaprun.
+It’s one of the largest ski areas in Austria and has terrain to suit all standards of skiers and snowboarders.
+The surrounding mountains are stunning – with the Pinzgauer mountains and the Kitzbühler alps included, it enjoys a great snow record not least for its altitude.
+It only takes 12 minutes to get from Leogang to the top of the mountain thanks to the fast 8 person gondola.
+Also because Leogang is at one end of the Skicircus it tends to have less traffic making for quieter pistes and more peaceful surroundings; however if one craves a little more, take a full day to ski the Skicircus’ ‘The Challenge’.
+The tour covers a whopping 65km of piste, 32 lifts and 12,400m of altitude.
+It’s a 7-hour marathon so you better have your legs ready and fresh wax on your planks.

 There are several mountain huts to eat, drink and be merry in.
 We had a fabulous time during the White Pearl Mountain Days celebrations at the Hendl Fischerei with DJ, live musicians, hearty mountain food, lots of Champagne and an altogether awesome vibe.
 The modern architecture is also pretty cool, with stunning views from almost everywhere you sit.
 For something a little more traditional there is the Alte Schmiede with its vast timber building, the interiors are that of classic Alpine antiquity and the verandas are vast.
 The restaurant serves a multitude of classic Austrian dishes, you will certainly not be disappointed.
 For some extremely fine dining on the mountain, ski over to Hinterglemm to check out Wieseralm with its very local produce, the cows graze the surrounding slopes in summer!

-As part of the Skicircus Leogang has a good selection of nursery slopes situated around L10 and L11 lifts.
-Once beginners establish their ski legs, one can venture up the mountain to explore the various blue pistes.
+As part of the Skicircus Leogang has a good selection of nursery slopes particularly around the L10 and L11 lifts.
+Once beginners establish their ski legs, they can venture up the mountain to explore the various blue pistes.

-About 90% of the ski area is suited to intermediate skiers, so consider the whole mountain as your playground.
-Having access to the rest of the of the Saalbach Hinterglemm area is a big bonus with its huge amount of pistes.
+About 90% of the area is well-suited to intermediate skiers, so consider the whole mountain a great snowy playground.
+Having access to the four zones – Saalbach Hinterglemm Leogang and Fieberbrun – is a big bonus to the amount of pistes available.

 – OFF PISTE –

-The Saalbach Hinterglemm provides some great Freeride zones especially around the Saalbach Hinterglem area with access via dedicated routes that are signposted to pistes that have been left unprepared.
-There appears to be something for all levels of off piste skiers from those making their first tacks into the off piste to the advanced powder heros!
-Check out the local Freeride section of the Saalbach website for more information.
-Do not forget to take a mountain guide with you to find the best snow and keep safe.
+The Skicircus provides some great Freeride zones especially around the Saalbach Hinterglem area with access via dedicated routes that are signposted to unprepared pistes.
+There is something for all levels of off piste skiers from those making their first tracks in powder to the advanced heros!
+Check out the local Freeride section of the Skicircus website for more information.
+Always take a qualified mountain guide with you to find the best snow and keep safe.

-The Leogang area of the Skicircus has some great pistes and some of them remind me of pistes in the USA, especially some of the beautiful tree lined pistes, great if the visibility is bad.
+The Leogang area of the Skicircus has some great pistes and some remind me of those in the USA, especially the beautiful tree lined pistes, great if the visibility is bad.
 I particularly liked the very long slopes of 212/211 and 206/205/203 back down to Leogang.
-The final descent, piste 205 back to the Forsthofalm Hotel was always a fun way to end the day followed by a cocktail on the veranda.
-Of course it is worth skiing over to Saalbach to discover the treats that await you there as well.
+The final descent, piste 205 back to the Forsthofalm Hotel followed by a cocktail on the veranda was always a fun way to end the day.
+Of course it is worth skiing the entire Skicircus to make sure you discover the endless treats throughout this fabulous Alpine playground.

 ECOLOGY & SUSTAINABILITY

-– The Leoganger Bergbahnen cable car company has been drawing heating from the nearby biomass heating plant since 2006; this includes a co-heating partnership with neighbouring hotels.
+– The Leoganger Bergbahnen cable car company has been heated from the nearby biomass heating plant since 2006; this includes a co-heating partnership with neighbouring hotels.

-– The Stocklalm restaurant, groomer workshop floors and the whole Asitzbahn middle station are all heated via heat recovered from the drive motors of the Asitzbahn cable car middle station.
+– The Stocklalm restaurant, groomer workshop floors and the whole Asitzbahn middle station are heated via energy created by the drive motors of the Asitzbahn cable car.

-– During Spring the new Asitz II reservoir fills up with melt water so snowmaking water does not need to be pumped up the mountain from the valley.
+– During Spring the new Asitz II reservoir fills up with melt water removing the need to pump snowmaking water up from the the valley.

-– Snow cannons and cable cars systems have been hydraulically and electrically optimised to increase efficiency enabling huge reductions in energy consumption, for instance, since adopting this new system, the Steinbergbahn gondola consumes 151,000 kilowatts less per hour.
+– Snow cannons and cable cars systems have been hydraulically and electrically optimised to increase efficiency and reduce energy consumption, for instance, since adopting this new system, the Steinbergbahn gondola consumes 151,000 kilowatts less per hour

 For more information on the Skicircus Saalbach Hinterglemm Leogang Fieberbrun area visit online.
 For more information exclusively about the resort of Saalfelden-Leogang visit online.